jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Methods for buying/selling securities ("commodities") in investment accounts.

-* Classes for employees and employee vouchers.

 * Invoices and bills: Support more variants, such as choosing the terms of payment or the "tax included" flag for entries.

-* Generalize (technically) locale-specific code (e.g., GnuCash stores certain interal XML-tags with locale-specific values for transaction splits' actions).
-Currently, all this is too tightly tied to the german locale (de_DE).

-* Re-iterate package `org.gnucash.currency`: leverage `GCshCmdtyCurrID` and descendtants.

 * Get rid of ugly code redundancies here and there, esp. in the class `Gnucash(Writable)GenerInvoiceImpl`.

-* Even more type safety (e.g., possibly wrapper type for internally-used UUIDs).

 * Better test case coverage.